We tell people that opening this winery has been like birthing a baby - a very big baby who doesn't want to be born!

 Our next stop was a beautiful lot in S. Kennewick.
 During the time we were working on the property in West Richland, both Kennewick and Richland added zoning that would allow wineries to locate within City limits.
 The Kennewick lot was only 2 acres, so we had to totally redesign our winery to fit on the new property.
 Once again, we spent six month in the design phase and, right before we were set to break ground, the bank told us that they did not want to finalize the loan while we were involved in a lawsuit against West Richland!
 Strike two!

 At this point we seriously considered giving up on our dream.
 However, we are both pretty stubborn and determined and decided we would give it one more shot.
 After a lot of deliberation, we decided to convert an office building we owned in Queensgate Village into our tasting room.
 At the same time we found a large building that had formerly been used as a beer distribution warehouse and Charlie thought it would make a great winery production facility.
 We spent many months renovating both the tasting room building and the production building.
-In January, we opened the tasting room and received an occupancy permit on the production building.
+In January of 2011, we opened the tasting room and received an occupancy permit on the production building.
 The third time really is the charm!